 - Business: "Year 1 Founder Journal", "Year 2 Scale Journal", "Year 3 Operator Journal"

 Launch with at least 3 volumes simultaneously.
 Single-volume launches under-perform because the Amazon algorithm has no series signal to amplify.
+For broader niche-research methodology that applies equally to journals, the KDP niche research system walks through the demand and competition signals to look for.

 Our royalty calculator shows exact royalty per sale at every price point given your trim size, page count, and distribution channel.